HunarPG/ranger-routes/frlg-any-percent-early-abra-glitched-route/route.md

 :::::::::

-Avoid all the Trainers and head towards Cerulean
+Avoid all the Trainers and head towards Celadon

 :::::::::if{source="Mimien" condition="startingLevel=13"}